ishwar-ikm/Mini_Project/README.md

 4. **Removing Outliers**: Outliers were detected and removed from the dataset to improve model performance.

-5. **Feature Selection**: Relevant features were selected using techniques such as correlation analysis or feature importance.
+5. **Feature Selection**: Relevant features were selected using filter method.

 ## Model Training